 Step 1: Set goals

-Before you begin negotiating, you must set goals for the negotiation.
+I make a what-to-do list.
+Set up goals at different points to perform better.
 The goal might be to keep the negotiation budget low to know precisely when to walk away.

 Step 2: Be prepared

 You must have a preparation.
 You must know the value you want out of the negotiation and your negotiation terms.